Your SaaS product is new! Exciting! It will save future customers time and money!

 - “How big is your average deal size?”

 - “What verticals do you sell into?
 Does your company have plans to expand?”

 Veschio likes to take his time here.
 “People aren’t patient, and I respect that.
 But to speak to the real issues that are important to them, you have to ask.”

-4. Talk About Solving Problems, not Product Features.
+4. Talk About Solving Problems, not Software Features.